YuweiHu/waitlist-manager/README.md

 # Waitlist Manager

 Waitlist Manager is a full-stack application designed to handle the waitlist of a restaurant.
-It manages seating, queuing, and notifications for diners.
+It manages seating, queuing for diners.
 The app replaces the traditional "pen & paper" solution, allowing diners to join a virtual waitlist, check their status, and check in when it's their turn.

 ## Table of Contents